For the Chinese version of this article please see 中国的社会保险体系 on our Chinese website.

 - Social insurance benefits should remain with workers when they move.
 However this provision has proved very difficult to implement because of the highly localized nature of the social welfare system in China.
 Getting different jurisdictions to share information is fraught with bureaucratic and technical difficulties, especially for workers coming from rural areas of China.

 In general, as with nearly all labour legislation in China, enforcement of the Social Insurance Law, even its most basic provisions, has been very lax, and the majority of workers are still denied the social security benefits they are legally entitled to.
-The government has sought to resolve this issue, not by enforcing the law, but rather by introducing new insurance schemes based on individual contributions from urban and rural residents, and by seeking to encourage compliance of the Social Insurance Law by gradually reducing the contributions employers and employees have to make to the various insurance funds.
-It seems that the government has to some extent accepted that it has failed to create an effective employee-based social insurance system and is now moving towards a system that relies more on individual contributions, essentially letting employers off the hook.
+The government has sought to resolve this issue, not by strictly enforcing the law, but rather by introducing new insurance schemes based on individual contributions from urban and rural residents, and by seeking to encourage compliance of the Social Insurance Law by gradually reducing the contributions employers and employees have to make to the various insurance funds.
+In March 2019, for example, the government announced that the employer contribution rate to the pension fund would be reduced from a ceiling of 20 percent to 16 percent of the overall wage bill.

 Job seekers outside a recruitment office in Dongguan

 The basic framework for China’s pension system was set up in 1997 under the State Council Decision on the Establishment of a Unified Basic Pension System for Enterprise Workers (国务院关于建立统一的企业职工基本养老保险制度的决定).
 Both employees and employers are required to make contributions to the pension system.
-Workers contribute based on their individual wage, at a rate of up to eight percent, while employers contribute a percentage of the total wages paid to their workforce, usually around 20 percent.
-There is usually a cap on contributions for both employers and employees and exact contribution rates vary from region to region.
-In mid-2016, however, several provinces and cities, including Beijing, started to reduce employer contributions by one percent from 20 percent to 19 percent.
+Workers contribute based on their individual wage, at a rate of up to eight percent, while employers contribute a percentage of the total wages paid to their workforce, initially around 20 percent.
+There is a cap on contributions for both employers and employees and exact contribution rates vary from region to region.
+In mid-2016, several provinces and cities, including Beijing, started to reduce employer contributions by one percent from 20 percent to 19 percent, and some regions such as Guangdong later reduced rates to as low as 14 percent.
+In 2019, Premier Li Keqiang formally announced in his work report to the National People’s Congress that employer contribution rates in all regions could be reduced to 16 percent, as part of a package of measures designed to relieve the tax burden on businesses.

 Workers’ contributions are paid into a personal account.
 On retirement, the balance of the account, including interest, is divided into 120 instalments to be paid out monthly over a ten-year period.
 In addition to the benefits paid out from the personal account, the worker also receives general pension payments, payable until death.
 The general pension payments are determined by the number of years of employment, the average wage in the locality, and life expectancy.
 These general pension payments are ostensibly funded by the employer’s contributions, but the government is legally obligated to cover any shortfalls.